Lighting is key to how our eyes perceive color, shape, contrast and details. It affects our moods as well as our abilities to focus or relax.

 Now that we have the plan’s foundation in place, it’s time to build it out with the right fixtures.
 Typically, this means a mix of recessed lighting and suspended fixtures, as well as table and floor lamps.
 Things like energy-efficiency are also important, especially if you are planning a sustainable home renovation.
 Ultimately, we want light to be balanced in terms of task, ambient and accent lighting, but we also need to ensure the fixtures we select are the right aesthetic fit for your home.

-Ready to work with an interior designer who understands the importance of lighting when it comes to showing an interior design to its optimum advantage?
-Contact me at Kristina Wolf Design.
+Work with an interior designer who understands the importance of lighting when it comes to showing an interior design to its optimum advantage.
 Get out of the shadows and glares, and learn to see your home in a new, improved light.